 By documenting the outlines on which your business should be performing in the targeted market, you will be able to guide your whole team about the company attributes they should be focusing on to leverage the available possibilities.

-The nature and tone of your questions can help you gather relevant data hassle-free.
+The nature and tone of your questions can help you gather relevant data from your competitive analysis survey, hassle-free.

 Gives insights on how your respondent perceives your competitors.

 Your customer’s perception of your competitors matters more than yours.
 It’s always advised to stay on the same page as your customers if you want to influence them.
-The questions should get answers for the following concerns.
+The questions in your competitive analysis survey should get answers for the following concerns.

 - Have they ever purchased from each competitor?